astropy/pyvo/docs/pyvo/registry_access.rst

 :ref:`VO data access services <data-access>`, and the simplest way to do this is to use the
 :py:func:`~pyvo.regsearch` function.
-For example, to find data collections that contain searchable X-ray images:
+For example, to find data collections that contain searchable infrared images:

 >>> services = vo.regsearch(servicetype='sia', waveband='infrared')
 >>> len(services)